Lantern-chat/iso8601-timestamp/README.md

 * `serde` (default)
     - Enables serde implementations for `Timestamp` and `TimestampStr`

+* `verify`
+    - Verifies numeric inputs when parsing and fails when non-numeric input is found.
+    - When disabled, parsing ignores invalid input, possibly giving garbage timestamps.

 * `nightly`
     - Enables nightly-specific optimizations, but without it will fallback to workarounds to enable the same optimizations.